BenQdigiPages/books_sandbox_android/README.md

 + Require Android Studio
 + Viewer code should be placed into `books_sandbox_ios/viewer`
-+ Sample book should be placed into sdcard with `book` folder name
++ Sample books should be placed into `books_sandbox_ios/books`
+    + epub file should be in `.epub` format, sanbox will unzip file file if necessary
+    + pdf file need to be packaged with `.epub` format, and with `.pdf.epub` suffix

 Notes
 -----